geneames/rest-example/README.md

 The configuration files are contained in the */resources* folders under the *main/* and *test/* folders.
 The *applications.properties* file is used solely to  configure logging.
 All other configurations are in the *application.yml* file.
 XML configuration files have been avoided at all costs.
 There are two Spring Configuration classes in the code base.
 These are used to initialize the proper Shuffler bean at boot-time.

 Obviously, since these configuration files are in the */resources* folder, they are rolled into the WAR file at build time.
 The implication is if any configuration changes are desired, such as selecting a different shuffler or data source, this requires a new build.
 If it is desired, the configuration can be externalized.
 By placing the configuration files (i.e. *application.properties* and *application.yml*) in a folder named *config/* located in the ROOT context of the application, the Spring framework will recognize this as the place to retrieve configurations at boot-time.

+### Running the Service
+This service is a Spring Boot application, which has an embedded application server.
+Also, this application can be deployed to an existing application server with some modifications to the Gradle build file (See [Deploying Spring Boot Applications](https://spring.io/blog/2014/03/07/deploying-spring-boot-applications)).

+**Run Stand-Alone**

+1. Install or verify  Java 1.8 JDK is installed on the host computer.
+2. Create or verify a *JAVA_HOME* environment variable is configured.
+3. Create or verify *JAVA_HOME/bin* is in the system or shell *PATH*.
+4. Install or verify Gradle is installed on the host computer.
+5. Create or verify a *GRADLE_HOME* environment variable is configured.
+6. Clone this GitHub repository.
+7. In a shell or command prompt window, go to the */your/path/to/rest-example*
+8. At the command prompt, type *gradle bootRun*.
+The service should start.

+### Improvements or Enhancements
+This example was put together rather hastily, so there are some things missing one would like to see in a production ready application.
+For example:

+- Logging is sparse.
+Additional logging statements need to added at all levels of logging.
+- More robust verification of the deck state in the controller unit/integration tests.
+- A way to determine or verify the degree of "randomness" of a shuffle as compared to the previous state.